thinkb4/tech-debt-as-industrial-waste/README.md

 #### 1. Analysis

-**Code Analysis** can be done manually, through developer tools or through automated tools, but all existing code––old or new––should be analyzed.
+**Code Analysis** can be done manually, through developer tools or through automated tools, but all existing code—old or new—should be analyzed.
 An iterative process must be defined and followed by every team and the output captured in a backlog.

-**Metrics** will be highly affected by the development process and the technologies involved, but metrics are the key to understand the big picture in many ways, e.g.––at a high level––if you divide `(total commits / bug-fix commits) * 100` you'll obtain a defect commit rate percentage.
+**Metrics** will be highly affected by the development process and the technologies involved, but metrics are the key to understand the big picture in many ways, e.g.—at a high level—if you divide `(total commits / bug-fix commits) * 100` you'll obtain a defect commit rate percentage.
 Many insightful numbers can be obtained through metrics, but of course, to have metrics you have to generate them somehow.
 If you're not sure about what to measure, just start measuring something, the ideas may come together with the numbers.

 #### 2. Knowledge Base